Yehiel Krize

-Yehiel Krize was an Israeli painter, born in 1908 in Kalisz, Poland.
-He died in 1968.
+Yehiel Krize (יחיאל קריזה; 1908–1968) was an Israeli painter.

 Biography

 Krize was born and raised in a Jewish family in the town of Kalisz in central Poland.
 In 1923 he immigrated to Land of Israel with his mother, two brothers and two sisters and settled in the Makor Chaim neighborhood of Jerusalem.
 In 1924, the family reunited with father Yitzhak, a member of the Mizrachi movement, who established a workshop for weaving keffiyehs.

 Due to the family's livelihood difficulties, the family moved to the barracks neighborhood in Petah Tikva, where the father worked as a paint contractor.
 In his youth as a pioneer, Yechiel worked in the orchards in Binyamina.
 In his youth he sometimes engaged in weaving, which according to his testimony influenced his style.
 Together with Pinchas Abramovich, whom he met in Binyamina, he approached the art world and began painting in Yosef Zaritzky's studio in Tel Aviv.
 He studied with Avigdor Stematsky and went to study in Paris.

 In 1933 he married Ruth Kowalski, a distant relative who had brought her to Israel from Poland two years earlier using a marriage certificate that was necessary for her to immigrate to Israel during British rule.
 Upon arriving in Israel, the certificate was revoked and they were officially married in 1933.
 The couple had an only daughter named Tamar.
 In 1942, he exhibited at the Eight Exhibition, which was presented in the Habima building.
 In 1947–1948 he twice won the Dizengoff Prize for Painting and Sculpture.